GITL/api-error-handling/README.md

 C. Exponential backoff with jitter:

-Attempted to handle as many "errors" as possible  See error-types.pdf.
-Have also included a random backoff as a backup, should exponential backoff algorithm fail
+Handle invalid json response with exponential backoff.
+Also included a random backoff.

 - - - - -